kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

     $ git checkout -b merge-lp1802914-disco

-If there's no merge bug than the Debian package version you're merging onto can be used (for example `merge-3.1.23-1-disco`)
+If there's no merge bug, the Debian package version you're merging onto can be used (for example `merge-3.1.23-1-disco`)

 Sometimes you can notice a message like the following one when making the merge branch: